-Conservation limits defining minimum thresholds for numbers of spawning salmon are a central element of our policy on salmon conservation in England and Wales, and Assembly and MAFF have directed the Agency, under Section 40 of the Environment Act 1995, to set conservation limits on all main salmon rivers; the Review Group fully endorses this approach.
+Conservation limits defining minimum thresholds for numbers of spawning salmon are a central element of our policy on salmon conservation in England and Wales.
+The Assembly and MAFF has directed the Environment Agency, under Section 40 of the Environment Act 1995, to set conservation limits on all main salmon rivers.
+The Assembly is pleased that the Review Group fully endorses this approach.
 It agrees with the Group's recommendations on the development, implementation and presentation of conservation limits and that separate conservation limits should be set for one-sea-winter and multi-sea-winter salmon where and when it is practical to do so.